RateCity.com.au

 • Fraudulent transactions that you can prove aren’t yours.

-1. Ensure you pay off your bills, debts, and loans on time or early.
+1. Paying bills, debts, and loans on time or early.

-2. If you have several debts, try to consolidate them or bring down the outstanding amount.
+2. Paying off or consolidating debts to bring down the outstanding amount.

-3. Wait to apply for new loans or credit cards until you lower your current debts.
+3. Waiting to apply for new loans or credit cards until you lower your current debts.

-4. Reduce the number of credit cards you hold.
+4. Reducing the number of credit cards you hold.